-The GFS model is a coupled weather forecast model, composed of four separate models which work together to provide an accurate picture of weather conditions.
-The entire globe is covered by the GFS down to a horizontal resolution of 28km.
+The GFS model is a coupled weather forecast model, composed of four separate models that work together to provide an accurate picture of weather conditions.
+The entire globe is covered by the GFS down to a horizontal resolution of 28 km.

 Rapid Refresh (RAP)

 RAP is a regional weather forecast model of North America with separate sub-grids (with different horizontal resolutions) within the overall North America domain.
 RAP forecasts are generated every hour with forecast lengths going out 18 hours.

 Rapid Update Cycle (RUC)